svylabs/stablebase/WHITEPAPER.md

 # Abstract

 This whitepaper presents StableBase, a minimalist's stablecoin protocol that employs a pay-as-you-go model to maintain price stability while offering users efficient collateral management.
 Built on Collateralized Debt Positions (CDPs) without interest rates or origination fees, the protocol introduces an innovative redemption mechanism for stability while utilizing a familiar liquidation mechanism.
-Users can dynamically protect their positions through market-driven fees, aligning incentives and enhancing system stability.
+Users can dynamically protect their positions through market-driven pre-paid fees, aligning incentives and enhancing system stability.
 A Stability Pool and a token incentive program further encourage participation and robustness.

 # Introduction